manila/manila.github.io/README.md

 ```
 ### Auto typing!

-This was my favorite part, in the file ```ai.js``` we start with a function to type a single command into the terminal input
+This was my favorite part, in the file ```ai.js``` we start with a function to type a single command into the terminal input, this is the typeCommand function, you'll notice that this takes a callback function as a paremeter to signal that it's finished typing.
+Next we need to type a list of commands one right after another, this is the typeCommands function.

 ### Detecting JavaScript compatibility